weakish/docs-en/views/leanengine_plan.md

 After selecting a group, you will be able to change its settings like Git repository, second-level domain, and environment variables.
 When a group is first created, it has no instances in it and you can only create a standard instance in its production environment.
 A staging environment will be provided with a free trial instance if you have at least one instance under the production environment, and it will be deleted if you delete all other instances in the group.
 A group can be deleted only if it has no instances in it.

-If you are managing applications with multiple groups using command-line interface (CLI), make sure the version of it is `0.7.1` or above.
+If you are managing applications with multiple groups using the command-line interface (CLI), make sure the version of it is `0.7.1` or above.
 You can check the version of your CLI installed by running `$ lean --version`.
 See [Command-Line Interface Guide](leanengine_cli.html) for more instructions on CLI.

 ## Pricing